margot-mitchell/rdoc_events_files/README.md

 1. **Initial Column Mapping**: Raw `time_elapsed` data (milliseconds) is mapped to the `onset` column
 2. **Primary Normalization**: Times are converted to seconds and normalized to a reference point
-3. **Sequence Recalculation**: Span tasks undergo additional timing adjustments based on response times
+3. **Recalculation for simpleSpan and opSpan span_recall sequences**: Span tasks undergo additional timing adjustments based on response times

 ### Key Functions and Their Roles